josmar-crwdstffng/angular/aio/content/guide/universal.md

 The web server must distinguish *app page requests* from other kinds of requests.

-It's not as simple as intercepting a request to the root address `/`.
+It is not as simple as intercepting a request to the root address `/`.
 The browser could ask for one of the application routes such as `/dashboard`, `/heroes`, or `/detail:12`.
 In fact, if the application were only rendered by the server, *every* application link clicked would arrive at the server as a navigation URL intended for the router.